‘Tis The Season

 - Get enough sleep.

 This is the most important one on the list.
-Sleep is crucial for everything from reducing stress levels, to keeping cortisol levels in check, to reducing sugar cravings, to maintaining immune health, and more.
-If you know you’re going to be out late, clear your calendar the next day so you can sleep in.
+Sleep is critical for everything from reducing stress levels, to keeping cortisol levels in check, to reducing sugar cravings, to maintaining immune health, and more.
+If you know you’re going to be out late, clear your calendar the next morning so you can sleep in.

-Getting plenty of sleep is the biggest thing you can do for your health to greet the new year feeling vibrant and ready to pursue your dreams.
+Getting plenty of sleep is the biggest thing you can do for your health to greet the new year feeling vibrant and ready to pursue your big goals.

 To your health and happiness